 The Native Americans cultivated and harvested these throughout the Eastern United States and you may be able to find some growing wild to transplant to your garden.

-To learn how to plant these check out the Youtube video below.
+Learn to grow sunchokes here how to plant these check out the Youtube video below:

 Sunflowers will tolerate hot and dry conditions and were even grown by Native Americans in the Southwest.
 Besides being easy to grow, sunflowers are also dual purpose plants being edible and medicinal.